 Eric LeGrand Doesn’t Take His Wheelchair Accessible Vehicle for Granted

-In his day-to-day life, LeGrand relies on his accessible vehicle for work, leisure, and running weekly errands.
+In his day-to-day life, LeGrand relies on his accessible vehicle for work, leisure and running weekly errands.

-He is grateful to have the vehicle, stating, “[Getting my wheelchair van] was huge because I don't have to call for transportation everywhere.
-I'm not confined to my house.”
-He continued, “It’s not easy for other people who don't have an accessible van for themselves.
+He is grateful to have the vehicle, saying, “Getting my van was huge because I don't have to call for transportation everywhere.
+I'm not confined to my house.
+It’s not easy for other people who don't have an accessible van for themselves.
 I never take stuff like that for granted.”